Using Talking Mats Remotely – PART 2

 Remember you can use your digital login for the app (from Apple Store) and through the web browser http://www.digitaltalkingmats.com/ – make sure you enable FLASH.

-And finally just to remind you that during lockdown you can get a discount on the Digital Talking Mats:
+And finally just to remind you that you can currently get a discount on the Digital Talking Mats resource:

 If this is all new to you and you want to find out more about it, please listen to a webinar arranged by the Health and Social Care Alliance where Margo and Lois talk about Digital Talking Mats and how it can support wellbeing: https://www.youtube.com/watch?v=84CY3QFFa_g